THCa is the New (Cool) Cannabinoid on the Block

 THCa reduced the effects of lithium chloride solution (LiCl) induced nausea and vomiting in mice and ferrets.
 Furthermore, even small doses of this cannabinoid proved to be effective in reducing the effects of LiCl solution.
 More importantly, in an activity test conducted for 15 minutes, THCa did not trigger hypothermia (lower body temperature) in any of the subjects.

 THCa showed potent neuroprotective and neuroinflammatory activity in an animal model affected by Huntington’s disease, which makes it worth considering for the treatment of this medical condition.
-It is also a potential treatment for other neurodegenerative and neuroinflammatory diseases, such as Alzheimer’s, Multiple Sclerosis (MS), and Parkinson’s, among others.
+It is also a potential treatment for other neurodegenerative and neuroinflammatory diseases.
+These include Alzheimer’s, Multiple Sclerosis (MS), and Parkinson’s, among others.

-Cannabinoid acids (THCa, CBDa and CBCa) bind and activate PPARy (nuclear receptor of some cannabinoids) with greater potency than their decarboxylated counterparts (THC, CBD and CBC).
+Cannabinoid acids (THCa, CBDa and CBCa) bind and activate PPARy (nuclear receptor of some cannabinoids).
+They do so with greater potency than their decarboxylated counterparts (THC, CBD and CBC).
 As a potent PPARy agonist, THCA improved motor deficit and prevented striatal degeneration through a PPARy-dependent pathway in rodents.
 THCa has been shown to protect dopaminergic neurons (sources of dopamine in the midbrain) against toxin MPP(+) induced cell death.

-THCa modulates the modulates the immune system by inhibiting the levels of tumor necrosis factor alpha (TNF-a), a protein involved in inflammation.
-TNF-a dysfunction is known to cause Alzheimer’s, cancer, depression, IBD and psoriasis.
+Basically, THCa modulates the immune system by inhibiting the levels of tumor necrosis factor alpha (TNF-a), a protein involved in inflammation.
+TNF-a dysfunction causes Alzheimer’s, cancer, depression, IBD and psoriasis.

 THCa shows great promise in the treatment of epilepsy.
 Studies indicate that a combination of cannabinoid compounds, not just cannabidiol (CBD), may be more effective in reducing seizures.
 THCa, along with CBD and THC, helped patients with epilepsy 86% of the time.
 More research is needed regarding optimal drug delivery, potential drug-drug interactions and specific targets of action.

-Additionally, fine tuning the amount of THCa that will be converted into the THC for the perfect blend or ratio using custom ranges of temperatures and times to perform decarboxylation could be extremely beneficial in making products that have a broad range of therapeutic benefits.
+Additionally, we could learn how to fine tune the amount that will convert into THC.
+This would lead to the perfect blend or ratio using custom ranges of temperatures and times to perform decarboxylation.
+It could be extremely beneficial in making products that have a broad range of therapeutic benefits.